Ceasar/Encyclopedia/src/adler_1966.rst

 :Pages: 160-185 (25)
 :Abstract:
-    Unknown.

-`Talk on how fear of analysis destroying literature is unfounded.`

-It easier to grasp a complex and unified structure in two parts rather than in one.
-The second rule directs you to grasp its `unity`_, and the third toward the complexity of a book.
-Also, the major parts of a book may be seen at the moment when you grasp its `unity`_, but these parts are usually themselves complex and have an interior structure you must see.
-Hence the third rule involves more than just an enumeration of the parts: it means treating the parts as if they were subordinates wholes, each with a `unity`_ and complexity of its own.
+    To grasp a complex entity like a book, one must grasp its `unity`_ and its `complexity`_.
+One should do this by writing a concise statement of the unity, a blueprint of its structure, and noting the problems the author is trying to solve.

 .. _rule 1.2: